-The most striking thing about the multiplier values in Figure 2 is their comparative uniformity, and their high values relative to those for Scottish and Welsh HEIs.
-The mean Type II multiplier for London HEIs is 3.13, whereas it is just over 2 for Scotland and Wales.
-The lowest conventional Type II output multiplier in the London case is 3.03, associated with Roehampton and Thames Valley University, which is 97% of the highest, 3.13 for the Royal College of

-Art.19 The results appear to suggest that London HEIs are rather homogeneous in terms of the intensity of the impact of their expenditures on the English economy.
-In essence this reflects the similarity of the cost structure of different London institutions, which was indicated in Table 1 by the similarity of the share of wages in total income across London institutions.
+The most striking thing about the multiplier values in Figure 2 is their uniformity.
+The lowest conventional Type-II output multiplier in the Welsh (Scottish) cases, associated with RWCMD (Bell College) is 1.97 (2.05), is 97% (95%) of the highest, 2.03 (2.16), associated with Cardiff and NEWIHE (Edinburgh) and the coefficient of variation is only 0.007 (0.012).
+This appears to suggest that Welsh HEIs are remarkably homogeneous in terms of the intensity of the impact of their expenditures on the Welsh economy.
+In essence this reflects the similarity of the cost structure of different Welsh institutions, which was indicated in Table 1 by the close similarity in the share of wages in total income across Welsh institutions.

-Figure 2 Conventional Type-II output multipliers for London HEIs
+Figure 2 Conventional Type-II output multipliers for Welsh HEIs

-4. The alternative uses of public funds
+4. The binding Welsh public expenditure constraint

-We show in Hermannsson et al (2010d), that allowance for alternative uses of public funding of London HEIs has an important impact on estimates of the expenditure effects of the HEI sector as a whole.
-The issue is that in so far as the government expenditure on HEIs displaces other public expenditure in England, this is important for assessing regional impacts.
-Here we extend this analysis to individual institutions and show that the effect of public funding varies significantly among London HEIs.
-This means that HEIs that appear to have similar conventional expenditure impacts have rather more distinctive impacts once alternative uses of public funds are accounted for.
-Attention is now focussed on the impact that HEIs exert beyond that of general government expenditure.
+We show in Hermannsson et al (2010c) that recognition of the public sector expenditure constraint imposed by the Barnett formula on UK devolved administrations has an important impact on estimates of the expenditure effects of the HEI sector as a whole.
+The issue is that in so far as the Welsh Government operates with a fixed budget allocated from Westminster, Welsh Government expenditure on HEIs displaces other public expenditure.
+Here we extend this analysis to individual institutions and show that the effect of this constraint varies significantly among HEIs.
+This means that HEIs that appear to have similar conventional expenditure impacts have rather more distinctive impacts once the budget constraint is imposed.
+Attention is now focussed on the impact that they exert beyond that of general government expenditure.